 Step 3: Configure the Amazon Lex Bot

 b.
-Under Lambda Initialization and Validation, select the checkbox Initialization and Validation Code Hook.
+Once you are inside Amazon Lex, click on the name of your bot.
+Once on the bot page, make sure to click Edit at the top.
+Then, under Lambda Initialization and Validation, select the checkbox Initialization and Validation Code Hook.
 Then from the drop down, select the Lambda you created in this Module.

 c.
 Under Fulfillment, select AWS Lambda Function and again select the Lambda you created in this Module from the drop down.

 d.
-Now you can run the code locally and see if your bot works!
+Now make sure to build your bot and publish it (buttons at the top).
+Then you can run the code locally and see if your bot works!